 Your Student Council Speech

 Most student council campaigns require making a speech to help voters get to know you better.
 While many people feel anxious at the prospect of giving a speech, careful preparation can make you successful.
+These basics will guide you whether you're running for treasurer, secretary, president or any other office.

 Step One: Create an Outline